 - Familiarize yourself with the wide range of gray: If the first image of gray that comes to mind is cold and industrial, then you're in for a treat.
 A wide variety of hues means there's a gray out there for every home—it just might take a little bit of trial and error to discover what shade suits your space the best.

-DO check out greige.
-This is an easy-to-use gray that has a hint of beige or brown.
-If you're concerned that gray would be too cold for your space, griege could be the answer to finding the right gray.
+- Consider greige: This easy-to-use gray has a hint of beige or brown in it, making it warmer than your average gray hue.
+If you're concerned that gray would be too cold for your space, griege could be the answer.

-DO learn the basics of cool versus warm colors.
-Being able to recognize the color temperature of the gray you're considering, will make choosing a palette much simpler.
-Color temperature or undertone incompatibility is almost always the culprit when colors don’t look “quite right” together.
+- Learn the basics of tone: If you're able to recognize the color temperature of the gray you're considering, it will make choosing a complementary color palette that much simpler.
+Temperature or undertone incompatibility is almost always the culprit when colors don’t look “right” together.

-Charcoal gray can be the perfect dark accent without being too dark, or too drab.
-Charcoal gray is stunning as upholstered furniture or rugs.
+- Consider charcoal gray as an alternative to black or dark blue: Charcoal gray can be the perfect dark color accent without being too deep or intense.
+It is also stunning as upholstered furniture or rugs.

-DON’T overlook gray that is already in a room.
-Gray can be found as a fireplace, carpeting, and countertops.
-If you live in an area with perpetually gray skies, a white wall can often appear gray and should be taken into consideration.
+- Do not overlook gray that is already in a room: Gray doesn't have to appear in your palette as paint—it can also be found in a fireplace exterior, as carpeting, or on countertops.
 When you add gray to any room, be sure to consider any other gray that might already be in there.